YairHalberstadt/stronginject/README.md

 You can set the scope of the factory method (how often it's called), by passing in the scope parameter: `[Factory(Scope.SingleInstance)]`.

 If the factory method is defined on the container type, it can be private or public, instance or static.
 However if you want to export the factory method as part of a module it must be public and static.
+If you inherit from the module, you can also access protected registrations.

 ```csharp
 using StrongInject;